chetbackiewicz/harness-cicd/README.md

 # vuln-notes-api

-A deliberately vulnerable Go microservice used as a target for Harness CI/CD security scans (SAST, SCA, STO, DAST).
+A deliberately vulnerable Go microservice used as a target for CI/CD security scans (SAST, SCA, DAST).
 Pure stdlib + an in-memory store, so it compiles in seconds. **Do not deploy outside an isolated lab.**

 ## Run